 I wouldn’t trade blogging for any other small business in Kenya.

-In this post I’ll share with you a list of other small business ideas which will be great to start in 2020.
+In this post, I’ll share with you a list of other small business ideas that will be great to start in 2021.

-Some of them are businesses which I am already doing with success while others are experimental and promising growth in 2020.
+Some of them are businesses that I am already doing with success while others are experimental and promising growth in 2021.

 To begin with: